GhostCite: A Large-Scale Analysis of Citation Validity in the Age of Large Language Models: Background and Related Work

 \subsection{Ghost Citations in the Wild}

-The problem of erroneous citations predates the era of generative AI.
+Citation errors existed long before generative AI became widespread.
 Early citation-analysis studies reported that citation errors, including incorrect author names, publication years, page numbers, and even entirely non-existent sources, have been a persistent problem in academic publishing~\cite{sweetland1989errors}.
 Furthermore, Simkin and Roychowdhury~\cite{simkin2005stochastic} estimated that a substantial fraction of citations are copied from secondary sources without consulting the original work, propagating errors through the literature.
 These human errors, while problematic, typically arose from carelessness or negligence rather than intentional fabrication.

-However, the emergence of LLMs fundamentally transformed the nature of citation errors, introducing a qualitatively different phenomenon: the wholesale fabrication of references that never existed\cite{oladokun2025hallucitation}.
-Unlike human mistakes, LLM-generated citations are systematically produced through autoregressive token prediction~\cite{vaswani2017attention,bengio2003neural}.
-When generating academic text, LLMs identify high-probability token clusters associated with a research field (authors like ``Vaswani,'' venues like ``NeurIPS,'' and domain-specific terminology) and ``stitch'' them together into plausible but non-existent citations.
-As Bender et al.~\cite{bender2021dangers} claimed, LLMs function as ``stochastic parrots'' that prioritize the structure of language over its truth.
+However, the emergence of LLMs fundamentally transformed the nature of citation errors, introducing a fundamentally different phenomenon: the systematic fabrication of references that never existed\cite{oladokun2025hallucitation}.
+Unlike human mistakes, LLM-generated citations are systematically produced through autoregressive token prediction~\cite{vaswani2017attention}.
+When generating academic text, LLMs identify high-probability token clusters associated with a research field (authors like ``Vaswani,'' venues like ``NeurIPS,'' and domain-specific terminology) and combine them into plausible but non-existent citations.
+As Bender et al.~\cite{bender2021dangers} noted, LLMs function as stochastic parrots that prioritize the structure of language over its truth.
 Because academic citations follow rigid syntactic templates, LLMs can effortlessly mimic this surface form, producing fabricated references indistinguishable from authentic ones.